Listen closely. If you’d known this earlier, working with your team would have been so much more fun and productive.

 Anything you do to ease the day for this type will speak volumes.
 Honey to their ears is the phrase: “Let me do that for you”.
 By showing them that you know what they need right now without the need to verbalize it, shows them how much you care.
 Broken commitments and laziness are the things they don’t easily let go.

 It’s not about materialism, what they thrive for is the thoughtfulness and effort behind the gift and little gestures.
 What they will get from this is how much you know them and care for them.
-Is it a muffin in the morning, or a little “bonne voyage” paper plane on their last day before holiday.
+Is it a muffin in the morning, or a little “bonne voyage” paper plane on their last day before the holiday.
 Any little surprise will lighten up their day.
-On the other hand forgotten birthdays or thoughtless gifts will cause the opposite.
+On the other hand, forgotten birthdays or thoughtless gifts will cause the opposite.

 You might not see their physical need in the first place, but boy–do they love a genuine hug.
-If you sense this person has a rough day, don’t say a word just offer your open arms and the day is save.
-High-fives and hand shakes in the morning fuel up their batteries.
+If you sense this person has a rough day, don’t say a word just offer your open arms and the day is saved.
+High-fives and handshakes in the morning fuel up their batteries.
 Show them that you care so much, you want to dedicate a few seconds to let them into your zone.
 This will foster a sense of security and belonging you won’t get on any other way.
 Physical distance will let this relationship cool down over time.